thinkphp/Request.ForecastWeather/Docs/Request.ForecastWeather.md

 ### complete

-* (*function*) the function is triggered when the request has been completed and the data returns.
+* (*function*) this event is triggered whenever the instance receives a successful response from the server.
+It is passed one argument.

 ### Signature